Jun 9, 2026

 maxOutputTokens: 20000,

 });``` // Initialize Cerebras providerconst cerebras = createCerebras({ apiKey: env.CEREBRAS_API_KEY,}); // Stream the research processconst result = streamText({ model: cerebras("gpt-oss-120b"), system: systemPrompt || `You are a simple search agent.
 Your mission is to comprehensively fulfill the user's search objective by conducting 1 up to 3 searches from different angles until you have gathered sufficient information to provide a complete answer.
 The current date is ${new Date( Date.now() ) .toISOString() .slice(0, 10)} **Research Philosophy:**- Each search should explore a unique angle or aspect of the topic- NEVER try to OPEN an article, the excerpts provided should be enough **Key Parameters:**- objective: Describe what you're trying to accomplish.
 This helps the search engine understand intent and provide relevant results. **Output:**After doing the searches required, write up your 'search report' that answers the initial search query.
 Even if you could not answer the question ensure to always provide a final report!
-Please do NOT use markdown tables. `, prompt: query, tools: { search: searchTool }, stopWhen: stepCountIs(25), maxOutputTokens: 20000,});``` ### Important configuration details:
+Please do NOT use markdown tables. `, prompt: query, tools: { search: searchTool }, stopWhen: stepCountIs(25), maxOutputTokens: 20000,});``` The stepCountIs(25) parameter allows the agent to make multiple search calls and reasoning steps, enabling thorough research across different angles before providing a comprehensive response.

 The system prompt guides the agent to conduct multiple searches from different perspectives, which is crucial for comprehensive research.